chc412/ChromaHillsCompatibility/Change List.md

 File Driectory "assets\minecraft\lang"
 In the file it is possible to cahnge the color of text by appending § plus a color code to the name.
 For example chaning line 4117 to "itemGroup.buildingBlocks": "§fBuilding Blocks" makes Building Blocks title in the inventory white oppsed to the default grey.
-I have chanded invenotry text colors to white so they are legible agasint the wood-grain texture of Chroma Hills inventory.
-(Operator Utlities was changed to Orange)
+I have chanded invenotry text colors to white so they are legible agasint the wood-grain texture of Chroma Hills inventory. ("Operator Utlities" text was changed to Orange)